 The Vista 200 isn’t by any means a bad choice – if it were priced for the budget quality you get.
 As it stands right now, however, what you get just isn’t worth the price.

 I have to say I’m disappointed with the budget feel and cheap design that results in a lower airflow rate (meaning weaker air cleaning).
 I’m also not happy with a noisier operation than I’ve come to expect from the other very nice Levoit purifiers.
 It’s a bit annoying to hear while it’s running unlike the others.

 Ultimately, when it comes to value and performance it simply doesn’t make sense to buy this at full price vs the LV-H132 or the new Core 300.
-I enjoyed my Core 300 so much I gave it a good score in my detailed review here.

 Those two models are better performers, offer more pleasing noise levels, and are much more solidly built.
 It’s critical I tell you the truth so you get the best for your money, after all!